wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 101 shows us a list of all multiples of 3 and 5 below 1024 as a sum

 * Script 102 shows us how to print the first 50 fibonacci numbers starting with 1 and 2

+* Script 103 shows us how to get the sum of even numbers in a ffibonacci sequence